tmtsoftware/icd/icd-web-server/README.md

 Publishing APIs and ICDs
 ------------------------

-After uploading, you have a list of unpublished APIs (version = *).
+After uploading, you have an unpublished API (version = *).

-In order to publish an API or ICD, commit and push your changes to the subsystem's GitHub repositories and request that they be published.
+In order to publish an API or ICD, commit and push your changes to the subsystem's GitHub repository ([under tmt-icd on GitHub](https://github.com/tmt-icd)) and request that they be published.
 A TMT admin can use the `icd-git --publish` command to actually publish the subsystem or ICD version (making an entry in a JSON file under `apis` or `icds` in the [main repository](https://github.com/tmt-icd/ICD-Model-Files.git)).